The Lady Tasting Tea:How Statistics Revolutionized Science in the Twentieth Century

 19th century: consisted primarily of sophisticated tricks but lacked a sold theoretical foundation

-Early 20th Century: Ronald A. Fisher revolutionized statistics with his work on experimental design, MLE and analysis of variance (ANOVA).
+Early 20th Century: Ronald A. Fisher (rejected by Pearson in the Biometrika and then went to agricultral station) revolutionized statistics with his work on experimental design, MLE, multiple comparison, analysis of variance (ANOVA).
 Jerzy Neyman and Egon Pearson developed hypothesis testing and confidence intervals.

 Mid-20th Century: the development of computers in the 1950s and 1960s enabled more complex data analysis